Vukodlok/Leetcode_Challenges/README.md

 - Majority Element: Find the element in a list that appears at least half the time
 - Maximum Depth of Binary Tree: Find the maximum depth of a binary tree.
 - Maximum Subarray: Find the subarray in an array with largest sum.
 (Kadane's Algorithm)
+- Maximum Sum Circular Subarray: Find max possible sum of a subarray in a circular integer array.
 - Merged Intervals: Merge multiple overlapping intervals ranges.
 - Merge k Sorted Lists: Merge a list of sorted linked-lists into a merged list.
 - Merge Sorted Array: Merge two sorted arrays back into the first array sorted.